pensjonatus/flash-fiction/blog/always-in-a-new-town.md

 ---
-title: 'Always in a New Town'
+title: Always in a New Town
 date: '2012-07-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jake turned a corner and was surprised at what he saw.
 He was expecting a park,